 Little Elf, our Elf on the Shelf, first came to visit our house when Bella was 3.
 Since then, the kids have anticipated his arrival in the hopes of seeing all of the fun things he’ll do.

-James wrote a wonderful post earlier in the year about how to add more play to your day.
-It’s so important for kids to play, in any way, at some point during their day.
-Not only is it important for kids, but parents need some down time too, especially during the holidays.
-December can be such a stressful month.
+We know that it’s important for kids to play, but we often forget that adults need to play too.
+December can be such a stressful month with the holiday season in full swing.
 Taking some time to relax and play as a family can make the holidays a much more pleasant experience.
 And it will save your sanity too!

-To coincide with our year of play, Little Elf is bringing play back in a big way.
-We’ve come up with a plan to get our family playing everyday throughout the holiday season.
-Parents’ biggest gripe about Elf on the Shelf (besides remembering to move it) is the elaborate set ups and preparation it takes.
-By using the Elf as a vehicle to deliver each day’s activity, it takes that stress out of the equation.
+We written in the past about ways to put more play in your day, and this year, we’ve come up with a plan to get our family playing every day throughout the holiday season.
+And one of the best parts about it is that it’s going to take a lot of the stress of managing our Elf’s comings and goings.
+By using the Elf as a way to deliver each day’s activity, it takes that stress out of the equation.
 All you have to do is have your elf show up with the next activity.

 24 Days of Play with the Elf on the Shelf